 External beam radiation therapy is the type of radiation therapy most often used in treating cancers of the exocrine pancreas.
 This treatment focuses the radiation on the cancer from a machine outside the body.
-Having this type of radiation therapy is like having an x-ray, except that each treatment lasts longer, and the patient usually receives 5 treatments per week over a period of weeks or months.

 Some of the common side effects of radiation therapy include:

-- Mild skin changes (like a sunburn)
+- Skin changes (like a sunburn) in areas getting radiation

 - Nausea and vomiting